 Extremist groups may also make bomb threats towards a company.
 This is actually more common than you may assume based on the media.
 That’s because many companies keep these threats out of the news.
 However, regardless of who made the threat or how likely you think the group will follow through with their threat, always take it seriously.
 If you fail to react and a bomb is placed in your office, mailbox, or other space, it can result in injury or death to your employees, customers, and others.

-If you ever have an employee who has made threats, don’t be afraid to reach out to Infortal to discuss armed protection or a threat risk assessment.
+If you ever have an employee who has made threats, don’t hesitate to reach out to Infortal to discuss armed protection or a threat risk assessment.
 Remember, you have a responsibility to protect your customers and employees.
-You need to take action.
-If you do not, it not only may affect your company’s reputation and employee morale, but it can also lead to legal action being taken against you for negligence should the situation become violent, and also to reputation damage and lawsuits if a tragedy occurs at any level in your organization.
+It is important to take action quickly.
+If you do not, it not only may affect your employee morale, but it can also lead to legal action being taken against you for negligence should the situation become violent, and also to reputation damage and lawsuits if a tragedy occurs at any level in your organization.

 Any company, no matter the size, that has an employee who has made any type of threat needs to take that threat seriously.

-You will need to immediately alert your local police department and file a report when necessary.
-It is important to take steps to have a full threat risk assessment completed.
-You may need additional armed security or in some serious cases a tactical police presence at your company.
-Remember that unarmed guards are often not able to intervene in active shooter situations due to their lack of training and the limitation to “Observe and Report” and not to intervene.
+Remember that unarmed guards are often not able to intervene in workplace threat situations due to their lack of training and the limitation to “Observe and Report” and not to intervene.
 If there is a threat to anyone’s safety on company property, you need to have fully trained, armed specialists there to address it.